Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Saved Filter Info method includes the following elements:

-• A single JSON saved filter object containing information about the custom filter specified with filter_id.
+• A JSON saved filter object with details of the custom filter specified by filter_id.

-Note: For a description of the JSON name:value pairs in the returned saved filter object see Saved Filter JSON.
+Note: For details of the JSON name/value pairs in the returned saved filter object, see Saved Filter JSON.

 top | section